 If you're getting close to retirement age but you find yourself thinking of a fresh beginning, you may consider divorce.
-Divorce used to be more common among freshly married couples, but modern divorces often include couples who have been married for decades as well.
-With the children gone and the potential for long days together ahead, you may find that you no longer want to remain married.
+Divorce used to be more common among younger couples, but modern divorces include couples who have been married for decades.
+With the children out of the house and the potential for long days together ahead, you may find that you no longer want to remain married.

 One reason that marriages come to an end is abusive or dangerous behavior by one spouse.
 Many couples have several happy years before abuse becomes a factor.
 By that point, the other person may not feel like he or she can leave.
 This is particularly true if there are minor children.
 A spouse being physically or emotionally abused may worry about trying to leave and the potential impact on the kids.